 The paper is organized as follows.
 For the sake of clarity, we begin in Sect.
 2 by the simpler case of planar maps with even face valences.
 In Sect.
-2.1, we associate to each such map with a distinguised vertex a mobile whose properties are further characterized.
+2.1, we associate to each such map with an origin a mobile whose properties are further characterized.
 In Sect.
 2.2, we display the inverse construction, proved in detail in Sect.
 2.3.
 Finally, in Sect.
-2.4 we derive equations for the corresponding generating functions, which determine a single function R_n for maps with two points at a geodesic distance less than n.
+2.4 we derive equations for the corresponding generating functions, which close on a single function $R_n$ for maps with two points at a geodesic distance less than n.